jachymDvorak/AuresDataScientist/README.md

-*I only spent approx 4 hours on the model, so it definitely is not perfect and is just a demo
+*Disclaimer: I only spent approx 4 hours on the task, so it definitely is not perfect and is just a demo*

 ## How to use